Yanco Agricultural High School: Yanco Agricultural High School (since 1922)

 A brick building originally used for men's quarters has been converted into classrooms and science rooms, and another brick outbuilding has been fitted up with shower, baths, and lockers, so that the students after working in the field may bath and change their clothing before entering the main building.

 Provision has been made to install electric light in the principal buildings and also for outside lamps to light up the approaches in the vicinity of the main buildings' (DoE Documents).

 This is the story according to the official documents, but oral history from three of the original students recorded on a plaque at the school tells a different tale.
 According to this history the first students arrived on Friday 20 January 1922 and found the Mansion and ancillary buildings, including huge stables, stockyards, blacksmiths shops, men's quarters, sawmill, two 800 ton haysheds, and large pumping station on the river, deserted and uncared for since 1919.
 As such, there were no beds, class rooms, or recreation facilities, and limited kitchen and messing facilities.
 Hurricane lamps provided light and meals were cooked over an open fire in the yard during the first months.
 Furthermore, there nearest neighbour was three miles away at the Yanco Experiment Farm.
 Despite the school not becoming co-education until 1993 (or 1995), Phillis Breakwell, the daughter of the Principal and Matron, was the first female student at the school as she was a member of the original class and finished the original three-year course in 1924.
 This oral history also details that the life sized portrait of Sir McCaughey by McCubbin was donated to the school in 1923 by Mr Roy McCaughey of Coonong Station, near Narrandera.

 Over the following years the school proved successful and improved and expanded facilities were required for increased demand.
 By 1927 the school land had been subdivided into 14 paddocks, dairy, pig, and sheep herds/flocks established and the school made self-sufficient in vegetables, milk, butter, and stock feed.
 The grounds and flower beds were well kept and remained beautiful and a source of admiration to all visitors.
 This resulted in the construction of the Mutch dormitory, principal's residence, and school hall in 1928, as well as the lease of an additional 151 acres.
 Sporting fields were also reportedly developed between the school and Euroley road to the west.

-Oliver Gardiner was the second principal between late 1928 and late 1933.
+Oliver Thomas Gardiner was the second principal between late 1928 and late 1933.
 A School Council was formed in 1933 of parents, Old Yanconians, and community members.
 To this day this council has assisted in the running of the school (organising events, etc.) and raising funds for works, equipment, etc., for the school.